aurora-is-near/AIPs/AIPs/aip-split_nep141_logic_outside-of_engine.md

 Any reading or writing of data and use of functions that relate to NEP-141 within the entire Aurora Contract must be rewritten to cross-contract calls to the new contract.
+And in the future removed.

 As said previously it will certainly has 1 block time added to NEP-141 interaction, but we must mitigate this by enabling contract access